Ericaceae: Genera

-See the full list at List of Ericaceae genera.

 Distribution and ecology

 The Ericaceae have a nearly worldwide distribution.
 They are absent from continental Antarctica, parts of the high Arctic, central Greenland, northern and central Australia, and much of the lowland tropics and neotropics.

-The family is largely composed of plants that can tolerate acidic, infertile conditions.
+The family is largely composed of plants that can tolerate acidic, infertile, shady conditions.
+Due to their tolerance of acidic conditions, this plant family is also typical of peat bogs and blanket bogs; examples include Rhododendron groenlandicum and species in the genus Kalmia.
+In eastern North America, members of this family often grow in association with an oak canopy, in a habitat known as an oak–heath forest.
+Plants in Ericaceae, especially species in Vaccinium, rely on buzz pollination for successful pollination to occur.

+The majority of ornamental species from Rhododendron are native to East Asia, but most varieties cultivated today are hybrids.
+Most rhododendrons grown in the United States are cultivated in the Pacific Northwest.
+The United States is the top producer of both blueberries and cranberries, with the state of Maine growing the majority of lowbush blueberry.
+The wide distribution of genera within Ericaceae has led to situations in which distinct American and European plants share the same common name, e.g. blueberry (Vaccinium corymbosum in North America and V. myrtillus in Europe) and cranberry (V. macrocarpon in America and V. oxycoccos in Europe).

+Mycorrhizal relationships

 Like other stress-tolerant plants, many Ericaceae have mycorrhizal fungi to assist with extracting nutrients from infertile soils, as well as evergreen foliage to conserve absorbed nutrients.
 This trait is not found in the Clethraceae and Cyrillaceae, the two families most closely related to the Ericaceae.
 Most Ericaceae (excluding the Monotropoideae, and some Epacridoideae) form a distinctive accumulation of mycorrhizae, in which fungi grow in and around the roots and provide the plant with nutrients.
 The Pyroloideae are mixotrophic and gain sugars from the mycorrhizae, as well as nutrients.

-In many parts of the world, a "heath" or "heathland" is an environment characterised by an open dwarf-shrub community found on low-quality acidic soils, generally dominated by plants in the Ericaceae.
-A common example is Erica tetralix.
-This plant family is also typical of peat bogs and blanket bogs; examples include Rhododendron groenlandicum and Kalmia polifolia.
-In eastern North America, members of this family often grow in association with an oak canopy, in a habitat known as an oak-heath forest.

-In heathland, plants in the family Ericaceae serve as hostplants to the butterfly Plebejus argus.
+The cultivation of blueberries, cranberries, and wintergreen for their fruit and oils relies especially on these unique relationships with fungi, as a healthy mycorrhizal network in the soil helps the plants to resist environmental stresses that might otherwise damage crop yield.
+Ericoid mycorrhizae are responsible for a high rate of uptake of nitrogen, which causes naturally low levels of free nitrogen in ericoid soils.
+These mycorrhizal fungi may also increase the tolerance of Ericaceae to heavy metals in soil, and may cause plants to grow faster by producing phytohormones.